 - Information that you provide by filling in forms on www.mediaocean.com (our website) or on Mediaocean Support; when you contact us, or when we contact you;

 - If you contact us, we keep a record of that correspondence; if you call our Support team, we retain a recording of the phone call for a limited period for training purposes;

-- Results from surveys that you complete for research purposes; and
+- Results from surveys that we may ask you to complete for research purposes, although you don’t have to respond to them; and

 - Details of your visits to our website including, but not limited to, traffic data, location data, weblogs and other communication data and the resources that you access.
 We may collect information about your computer, including your IP address, operating system and browser type, for system administration.